-• Discrete-Time Signal Processing, Alan V. Oppenheim and Ronald W. Schafer, Prentice Hall, 2009.
+Discrete-Time Signal Processing, Alan V. Oppenheim and Ronald W. Schafer, Prentice Hall, 2009.

+This textbook will be on reserve at the UCSD library.
 Additional references will be posted on the course website.

 Grades: No exams will be given.
 Grades will be assigned based on the weekly homework assignments and the mid-term/final projects.
 The homework assignments count 30%, the mid-term project counts 30%, and the final project counts 40%.